MercersKitchen/Algorithms/README.md

   - Graphical User Interface (GUI): communication with device before program executes
   - Delivers geometry
   - Screensize checker based on fullScreen key variables
+  - Use exit(), demonstrate Processing.org reference page
+  - Transition to Happy Measles by drawing 2D Shapes to middle of canvas

+---

+# To Include

+Code for:

 Enrichments
 - how to take sensor data & visual data and automate programs